-Places of Worship: Religious services and cultural ceremonial activities may be conducted in conformance with the state guidance.
-Modifications include limiting attendance to 25% of building capacity or a maximum of 100 attendees, whichever is lower.
+Places of Worship: Religious services and cultural ceremonial activities (including wedding ceremonies but not receptions) may be conducted in conformance with the state guidance.
+Modifications include limiting indoor attendance to 25% of building capacity or a maximum of 100 attendees, whichever is lower.
+Outdoor services and cultural ceremonial activities may be conducted as long as all persons practice social distancing; the indoor capacity limit does not apply to outdoor activities.

 Business Mandatory Face Covering and Screening: Each essential business and reopened business shall require all employees to have possession of face coverings in compliance with the Mandatory Face Covering section when in the business facility.
-Employees shall wear their face coverings when they are dealing with members of the public and when circumstances make it difficult to practice social distancing with other employees.
-Additionally, the businesses shall conduct symptom screening of all employees and prohibit employees with a temperature of 100 degrees or more or employees exhibiting COVID-19 symptoms from entering the workplace.
+Additionally, the businesses shall conduct temperature screening of all employees and prohibit employees with a temperature of 100 degrees or more or employees exhibiting COVID-19 symptoms from entering the workplace.

-Parks and Recreation Areas and Facilities: Each public park and recreation area or facility, shall operate in compliance with the state guidance.
-10 The operator of the park shall prepare a "Safe Reopening Plan".
+Parks and Recreation Areas and Facilities: Each public park and recreation area or facility, shall operate in compliance with the state guidance.10 The operator of the park shall prepare a "Safe Reopening Plan".
 Any park or recreation area/facility at which the Plan requirements cannot be effectively implemented may be required to close.